 D1: In the Right Row

 Needed: paper & pen/pencil to write down names.

-- Have at least three students stand or sit in a row where everyone in the class can see them.
+- Have at least three people stand or sit in a row where everyone can see them.

 - Discuss who is the first, the last, in the middle, the next one, etc., and count them.

 - Write the names on a paper in the order that they are sitting or standing.

-- Have the students change places in the row.
+- Have the three people change places in the row.

 Discuss where they are now.
 Can you see what is changed?

 Who is now the first, etc.?

-- Have the students go back to their original places.
+- Have the people in the row go back to their original places.

-- Ask the class to check the names on the paper.
-Are the students standing/sitting in the right order?
+- Ask the group to check the names on the paper.
+Is the row in the right order?

 - Repeat with different people.